ocassetti/ocassetti.github.io/_posts/ml-ds-best-practices/2018-01-15-performance-generality-trade-off.md

 At this point we might be quite happy with what we have and we might decide to move on and without doing any benchmarks we might try to implement more complex `forwardDist` and `reductionDist` functions.

-We start defining non constant function for `forwardDist`  which we call `normalForwardDist` where the forward movements are sampled according to a normal distribution.
+We start defining non-constant functions for `forwardDist`  which we call `normalForwardDist` where the forward movements are sampled according to a normal distribution.
 Each walker is subject to  different parameters of  the distributions.